Stanko/dual-range-input/README.md

 # Native Dual-range Input

-The native part is somewhat open for discussion - the library uses two native range inputs and about [fifty lines of JavaScript](https://cdn.jsdelivr.net/npm/@stanko/dual-range-input/dist/index.js) to make them work together.
+The native part is somewhat open for discussion - the library uses two native range inputs and about [sixty lines of JavaScript](https://cdn.jsdelivr.net/npm/@stanko/dual-range-input/dist/index.js) to make them work together.
 In my book, it is _native enough_.

 If you are interested in how it works, please check the [blog post](https://muffinman.io/blog/native-dual-range-input).

-React version is coming soon.

 ## Usage